 Two Harbors was quaint, though the campground was nearly full and somewhat noisy.
 There is a restaurant/bar and a general store where you can find pretty much anything you need.

-On Day Three we stopped at the Two Harbors visitors center to pick up our locker key for Parson’s Landing.
-They were great, and even had a better map.
-We headed across the isthmus and back up the ridge line on the western section of the island.
+After breakfast, we broke camp and stopped at the Two Harbors Visitors Center (located on the pier) to pick up our locker key for Parson’s Landing.
+The staff at the visitors center were great, and even had a better map of the Trans-Catalina Trail.
+From there, we headed across the isthmus and back up the ridge line following the Silver Peak Trail on the western section of the island.

 We reached Parsons Landing in the early afternoon, and setup our camp.
 The campsites are right on the beach, and this was our favorite place to camp on the island.
 Very beautiful, very remote, and the water was crystal clear.
 As at the other campgrounds, Parson’s Landing has chemical toilets, but no potable water.
 Your campsite reservation includes one bundle of firewood and a 2-1/2 gallon container of water (plenty for the two of us).